cardillan/mindcode/doc/syntax/TOOLS-CMDLINE.markdown

   --function-prefix {short,long}
-                         specifies the how the function prefix of  local  variables  is generated (either a short common prefix for all functions, or a potentially long prefix derived from function name) --no-signature         prevents appending a signature 'Compiled  by  Mindcode  - github.com/cardillan/mindcode' at the end of the final code
+                         specifies the how the function prefix of  local  variables  is generated (either a short common prefix for all functions, or a potentially long prefix derived from function name)

 Compiler options:
   Options which affect the way the source code is compiled.